Hosting and bandwidth provided by MacHost.

 Even if you view the Gigabit Ethernet for modem "switch" as a wash, the entry-level Intel-based Mac mini models still have provided a reasonable amount of additional "value" for the extra money.

-If you wish Apple offered an Intel-based Mac mini for US$499, perhaps with a smaller hard drive and without built-in AirPort Extreme and Bluetooth 2.0+EDR and/or Gigabit Ethernet, you're certainly not alone, as many people have expressed this sentiment.
-Perhaps Apple will address this concern with an additional configuration in the future.
+If you wish Apple had offered an Intel-based Mac mini for US$499, perhaps with a smaller hard drive and without built-in AirPort Extreme and Bluetooth 2.0+EDR and/or Gigabit Ethernet, you were certainly not alone, as many people expressed this sentiment.

 It's curious that many anticipated the switch from PowerPC to Intel processors would result in cheaper Macs.
 One can only imagine that those with this expectation never read the "Macintel" Q&A on EveryMac.com.